Note: The risk of bias by domain corresponds to the highest risk of bias among outcomes by domain.

 |Quote: "Patients were randomly assigned via computer-generated random numbering (1:1) to either start favipiravir on day 1 (early treatment group) or on day 6 of study participation (late treatment group)."

 Comment: Allocation sequence random.
-No information on allocation concealment.
+Allocation concealment unclear.

 |Deviations from intervention||